Newnansville, Florida: Initial settlement and peak

 The Dell brothers (James, Simeon, and Maxey), who had earlier (during the Patriot War) visited the Alachua County area, came back to settle there sometime after 1814.
 The exact date of first settlement is uncertain, though the period between 1814 - 1820 is determined from the date of the oldest burial in Newnansville Cemetery, infant Robert Pyles in 1820.
 Records also show the Dell brothers staying with Edward Wanton (one of the initial founders of the Town of Micanopy) in the Fall of 1821.
 Newnansville and Micanopy are the oldest distinctly American settlements in the State.

 The Dells constructed a post office on the Bellamy Avenue in 1826 which became the nucleus of the new settlement.
 In 1828, it was renamed Newnansville (in honor of Daniel Newnan, who had led a raid into what is now Alachua County during the Patriot War) and was made the second county seat of Alachua County.
 In 1832, Newnansville was included as part of the newly formed Columbia County.

 With the outbreak of the Second Seminole War in 1835, many residents from around the area abandoned their farms and moved to the town or nearby Fort Gilliland for refuge.
 Women and men both worked to fortify the town's defenses, and families doubled up in crowded spaces.
 Some 300 people lived in tents outside the fort.

 In 1839, the legislature returned Newnansville to Alachua County, and it again became the county seat.
-A land office was established in 1842 to make it easier for settlers to buy public land or file claims, rather than having to go all the way to St. Augustine.
+A United States General Land Office was established in 1842 to make it easier for settlers to buy public land or file claims, rather than having to go all the way to St. Augustine.
 Following the end of the Seminole wars, the town flourished, becoming the center for trade and plantation life in the area.
 The county produced mainly corn and cotton in the antebellum years.
 It built a new courthouse in 1850.